jaqx0r/blts/README.md

 ==================================================================

-This is the source code for the demo, plus slide material, that I used when I presented this talk to PuppetConf 2012, again at OSDC 2013, and at PuppetCamp Sydney 2013.
+This is the source code for the demo, plus slide material, that I used when I presented this talk to

+    * PuppetConf 2012
+    * again at OSDC 2013
+    * at PuppetCamp Sydney 2013
+    * using Prometheus as a demo at Monitorama 2015

 The URL for the video from PuppetConf 2012 is http://youtu.be/eq4CnIzw-pE